ncatlab/nlab-content/pages/4/9/0/1/1094/content.md

 * [[Saunders Mac Lane]] and [[Ieke Moerdijk]], _[[Sheaves in Geometry and Logic]]_

+Sheafification is shown to be instance of [[category enriched in a bicategory|bicategory-enriched]] [[Cauchy completion]] in:

+* [[Renato Betti]] and [[Robert FC Walters]], _The symmetry of the Cauchy-completion of a category_, Category Theory: Applications to Algebra, Logic and Topology Proceedings of the International Conference Held at Gummersbach, July 6–10, 1981.
+Berlin, Heidelberg: Springer Berlin Heidelberg, 2006.

 Extension of sheafification of presheaves with values in other categories has been advanced in

 * [[Alex Heller]], K. A. Rowe, _On the category of sheaves_, Amer.
 J. Math.
 84, 1962, 205-216